panlm/panlm.github.io/docs/GenAI/build-mcp-server-on-ec2.md

 ```

 ## 推荐部署 -- put mcp-server in container with mcp-proxy endpoint
+### General MCPs
+- in this chapter, we will deploy general mcp server for you, including fetch, aws-doc, searxng mcp
 - put all files in folder `mymcp`
 - use mcp-proxy docker file, run mcp-server in container (minor version provider by mcp-proxy)
 ```sh